extrabacon/google-oauth-jwt/README.md

 Google OAuth 2.0 authentication for server-to-server applications with Node.js.

-This library generates [JWT](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) tokens to establish identity to an API, without an end-user being involved.
+This library generates [JWT](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) tokens to establish identity for an API, without an end-user being involved.
 This is the preferred scenario for server-side communications.
 It can be used to interact with Google APIs requiring access to user data (such as Google Drive, Calendar, etc.) for which URL-based callbacks and user authorization prompts are not appropriate.